crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 2.2 the goal of (eh as) penetration testing as a teleological practice is infosec risk mitigation, which is a practice of professional ethical hacking/conduct.

+pragmatic ethics: point 3

 point 3:
+the goal of (eh as) penetration testing: improving/efficiency the system vs compromising/defeating a system

+point 4:
 metaphor or language:

-Testing emphasizes the end goal of hacking (which is not hacking per se but risk mitigation).
-In professional hacking (pen testing) the end goal is never hacking per se.
-The end goal is mitigation (teleological/utilitarian/pragmatic = improvement/efficiency).
+Testing emphasizes the end goal of the act (which is not hacking per se but risk mitigation/risk management through verifying effectiveness of defenses and/or improvement).
 The end goal of hacking can be testing and improvement, but the explicit emphasis is on defeating a system.

-the implicit more strategic motivation/goal of penetration testing is testing (verifying system robustness) not hacking (defeating a system). the implicit more strategic motivation/goal of hacking is hacking per se.

-scf values --> professional values deontology --> duty/rights
+Real hackers will almost certainly never call their practice pen testing

 ## Topics covered in this section

 * **Introduction**
-* **Profiles of hackers**&#x20;
+* **Profiles of hackers**
   * **White Hat Hackers: The Ethical Professionals**
   * **Gray Hat Hackers: The Unauthorized Researchers**
   * **Black Hat Hackers: The Criminals**